aecobb53/weatherman/README.md

 - Add CICD daily testing. pull changes, run tests, send results.
 - Change all backends to be `async`
 - Eventually set the main app logging to file only
+- Shorten up main README and add it to an extended README
+  - README - Basics of the app and where to go for more information
+  - Testing - Details on testing how to perform, what to expect
+  - OWA - Details about the weather service
+  - Env - Docker, SQL,
+  - Frontend - html, css, if i write an actual frontend which is very tempting
+  - Other - Catchall

 ## Links